Adam in Chains

-"Adam in Chains" is a song by English rock musician Billy Idol, released in 1993 as the third single from his album Cyberpunk.
-The song was written by Idol and Robin Hancock, and produced by Hancock.
+"Adam in Chains" is a song by English rock musician Billy Idol, released on 20 September 1993 as the third single from his fifth studio album, Cyberpunk.
+The song was written by Idol and Robin Hancock, and was produced by Hancock.

 The album version of the song has a duration of over six minutes and is divided into two sections: the first two minutes and fifty-four seconds are of a voice coaxing the listener through a hypnotic exercise, encouraging them towards a state of relaxation.
 The remainder of the song consists of Idol singing in a melodious, slow tempo.
 For its release as a single in the UK and Europe, a radio edit of the track was created by Hancock.